hazelcast/hazelcast-jet/site/docs/api/stateful-transforms.md

 one-time aggregation over the whole of the input which is only possible in a bounded input (using `BatchStage`).

-For example, a very simple aggregation will look as follows:
+For example, a very simple aggregation will look like this:

 ```java
 Pipeline p = Pipeline.create();